 A demand management system operates at Sydney Airport, setting a cap of 80 movements per hour.
 The slot management system, which allocates services to the runways, is required to be consistent with the airport movement cap.

-The effect of allowing up to 85 movements per hour on airport capacity was considered for two scenarios:
+The Joint Study considered the effect of allowing up to 85 movements per hour on airport capacity for two scenarios: